SeriumTW/srm-storerobbery/README.md

 This script is a simple shop robbery script created by SeriumTW for ESX servers.
 It is provided for free, as there is a lack of decent shop robbery scripts available.

+This version of the script has not been extensively tested.
+If you encounter any issues or have any suggestions for improvements, please feel free to contact me.

 ## Installation

 1. Download the script files.